 Using his newly reinvigorated abilities, Murdoch changes the city and creates a version of Shell Beach that exists.
 He opens the door leading out of the city and steps out to view the sunrise.
 Beyond him is a pier, where he finds the woman he knew as Emma, now with new memories and a new identity as Anna.

 Hard to believe now, but this film, now considered one of the greatest science fiction cult classics ever was a box office bomb, upon its release in 1998, despite positive reviews from critics.
 Some critics have noted its similarities and possible influence on The Matrix series, which came out a year later.

-The film has one of the greatest movie trailers ever:
+The film has one of the most excellent movie trailers ever: